Deep in the Dja Faunal Reserve in southeast Cameroon, Baka Pygmies endeavor to live as they have always done: off the forest and firmly within it.

 Negotiating the future

-Returning to Dja, Emmanuel is welcomed in the traditional fashion, with music, perhaps the Baka's most lauded cultural export.
-Known as a symbol of their communality and relationship with nature, the Baka employ polyphonic singing and water drumming to create their sound -- similar to the Aka, a neighboring Pygmy people in the Congo Basin, whose oral traditions have been declared Intangible Heritage
+Returning to Dja, Emmanuel is welcomed in the traditional fashion, with music, perhaps the Baka’s most lauded cultural export.
+Known as a symbol of their communality and relationship with nature, the Baka employ polyphonic singing and water drumming to create their sound – similar to the Aka, a neighboring Pygmy people in the Congo Basin, whose oral traditions have been declared Intangible Heritage by UNESCO.

 Music, food and family bring joy and comfort, but already the 19-year-old has his goals set elsewhere.
 “If I finish my studies in Cameroon with good grades, my wish is to travel abroad to study more,” he says.
 “I have to discover a life far from my parents in order to know what I should do with my future.”